Netpro Pty Ltd design and build protective structures to mitigate frost damage; NetPro also have a number of user-friendly products available.

 So, the ideal indicators of a potential frost are: cold, clear, still, starry nights.

 It is common practice to cover frost-tender plants – using anything from old baskets and boxes, to bed-sheets and curtains, vinyl and plastic, shade-cloth and hessian (burlap) cloth.
-A commercially available product is frost-cloth - an extremely light, breathable fabric made from spun-bonded polypropylene.
+A commercially available product is frost-cloth or Horticultural Fleece - an extremely light, breathable fabric made from spun-bonded polypropylene or poly-ethylene.

 On a sunny day, the soil will collect heat.
 Overnight, soil will lose heat as air temperatures fall.
 The idea of covers is to trap the warmth of the soil and to keep warmer air down close around the plant, thus preventing the rapid surface cooling conducive to frost formation.
 The second prong to this method is that the cover itself becomes the surface on which the moisture freezes, rather than the plant tissues.